A Welcoming Jewish Community

 Many of the furnishings in the chapel were present when the last Jew spoke in a small synagogue in Kolin, Czechoslovakia.
 The artifacts, furniture, symbols, and the Torah hold the memories of the 480 Jews who lived in Kolin and the over 2000 Jews who were transported through Kolin to Nazi concentration camps.
 Sixteen of those Jews survived to return to Kolin.

 The objects from the small synagogue in Kolin endured the tragedies of the Holocaust in a warehouse.
 They were stored by the Nazis as museum objects to represent a religion that was not allowed to survive.
 Judaism did survive; six million of our people did not.
 In 1989, the Torah in the ark of the Feiner Family Chapel was reunited with ark from which it was taken by the Nazis in 1942.
+It is Torah MST#287, allocated on permanent loan by the Memorial Scrolls Trust in London in 1988.
+It is one of 1,564 scrolls that survived the Holocaust.

 The religious symbols from Kolin are united with furnishings from the sanctuary from the old Temple Emanuel on Pearl Street and combine to powerfully link generations of Jews.
 In this way the spirit of ani maamin will continue for our children and our children's children.